What you will need

 The largest investment students make in books should be retained for use in future classes and professional life.
 The majority of the books used in the Interior Design Program are not college textbooks, but rather professional reference resources that are used throughout an interior design career and helpful for studying for the NCIDQ exam.
 See the NCIDQ website for more details.
 As such, students need to purchase their INDS textbooks and should not sell them back at the end of the semester.
 Textbooks are also repeatedly used in courses to minimize cost.
 Open resource materials are used when available as well.

 Purchase of supplies and materials is required to support skill development.
-It is necessary for students to make an initial investment (typically $299.95) per semester in the first year of the program.
+It is necessary for students to make an initial investment (~ $400.00) in the first semester of the program that will be used throughout the program and required.
 Each course will provide a list to the student with required supplies.

 Required supplies includes but is not limited to:

 Students will be notified in advance if special costs are associated with a course or project.

 The software utilized throughout the Interior Design Program requires computers with above average speed and memory.
 While computer labs are available for students to work on assignments, the time and accessibility of the labs varies.
 For students who commute to school or those who prefer to work from home in a more controlled environment, we recommend purchasing a personal computer/laptop.
 This is becoming essential with the current environment where events like hurricanes can require working remotely.

 Not all computing and printing expenses encountered through the program are covered by Georgia Southern’s student technology fee, primarily because they result from specialized programs and equipment used only by the interior design department, and do not benefit the student population as a whole.
 The specialized technology required cannot be covered by the student technology fee.

 - Laptop & OS: PC with Windows 10 OS

 - Screen Size: 15” Display or larger